 The governor has argued that Disney benefits from its special tax district and that the land-development agreement approved in February has legal flaws that make it easily voided.

-The above article was written, edited, and reviewed—with AI assistance—by an experienced team of CEO.com journalists and researchers to produce the most accurate and highest-quality information.
+The above article was written, edited, and reviewed with AI assistance by experienced CEO.com journalists and researchers to produce the most accurate and highest-quality information.